KimberlyW618/Election_Analysis/README.md

 - Challenge Code
 -- [PyPoll_challenge_code](PyPoll_challenge_code.py)
-- Election Analysis
+- Election Analysis Results
 -- [analysis/election_analysis](analysis/election_analysis.txt)

 The analysis of the election show that:

 - There were 369,711 votes cast in the election
 - The counties that participated were:
-      - Jefferson County
+-- Jefferson County
-      - Denver County
+-- Denver County
-      - Arapahoe County
+-- Arapahoe County
 - The county results were:
-      - Jefferson county received 10.5% of the vote and 38,855 number of votes.
+-- Jefferson county received 10.5% of the vote and 38,855 number of votes.
-      - Denver county received 82.8% of the vote and 306,055 number of votes.
+-- Denver county received 82.8% of the vote and 306,055 number of votes.
-      - Arapahoe county received 6.7% of the vote and 24,801 number of votes.
+-- Arapahoe county received 6.7% of the vote and 24,801 number of votes.
 - Denver had the largest voter turnout.
 - The candidates were:
-      - Charles Casper Stockham
+-- Charles Casper Stockham
-      - Diana DeGette
+-- Diana DeGette
-      - Raymon Anthony Doane
+-- Raymon Anthony Doane
 - The candidate results were:
-      - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+-- Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-      - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+-- Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-      - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+-- Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
-      - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
+-- Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Election-Audit Summary